-- Our rights to develop and commercialize our product candidates are subject in part to the terms and conditions of a license to resmetirom granted to us by Hoffmann-La Roche. - We may fail to comply with any of our obligations under agreements pursuant to which we license rights or technology, which could result in the loss of rights or technology that are material to our business. - Our success depends on our ability to protect our intellectual property and our proprietary technologies. - Claims by third parties that we infringe their proprietary rights may result in liability for damages or prevent or delay our developmental and commercialization efforts. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time consuming, and unsuccessful.
-Further, our issued patents could be found invalid or unenforceable if challenged in court. - We may not be successful in obtaining or maintaining necessary rights to our product candidates through acquisitions and in-licenses. - We may not be able to protect our intellectual property rights throughout the world.
+- Our success depends on our ability to protect our intellectual property and our proprietary technologies.
+Claims by third parties that we infringe their proprietary rights may result in liability for damages or prevent or delay our developmental and commercialization efforts. - We may be involved in lawsuits to protect or enforce our patents or the patents of our licensors, which could be expensive, time consuming, and unsuccessful.
+Further, our issued patents could be found invalid or unenforceable if challenged in court.
+We may not be able to protect our intellectual property rights throughout the world.

-Risks Relating to Our Financial Position and Need for Capital
+Risks Relating to Our Financial Position, Need for Capital and Existing Indebtedness